 Wrongful death cases thereby differ from personal injury cases because the family members are the beneficiaries and the filers of the lawsuit for the wrongful or negligent actions that resulted in the death of a loved one.

 In some situations, there may be a criminal case alongside the civil case, but it is important to remember that these are separate processes.
 The state must bring the criminal case, and you cannot claim damages through this process.
 Even if you are aware of a related criminal case, in order to claim compensation for medical expenses, lost wages or pain and suffering, you must do so in a civil court.

 We pray that you are never in this situation, and understand how difficult it is to lose a loved one.
 If you lost a loved one and believe it to be due to the wrongful conduct or actions of another entity, please do not hesitate to call Horwitz, Horwitz & Associates today.
-Even if you do not wish to retain a Chicago wrongful death attorney we can help sight you on the right path for free.
-Most of our lawyers have more than 30 years of experience and we have an outstanding track record in helping our clients and creating a strong trusting relationship.
+Even if you do not wish to retain a wrongful death attorney in Chicago we can help sight you on the right path for free.
+Most of our personal injury attorneys have more than 30 years of experience and we have an outstanding track record in helping our clients and creating a strong trusting relationship.
 Please call our Chicago office at (312)-372-8822, or our Joliet office at (815)-723-8822, or you can call our toll-free number at (800)-985-1819.